 As is the case each year, the Committee reviewed the size and performance of the Board during 2023.
 Key elements of ensuring the Board continues to operate at a high standard are independent oversight and a diverse background of skills, which allow Non-executive Directors to scrutinise and, when necessary, challenge management proposals and strategy.
 The Committee continues to review that each of the Non-executive Directors, excluding the Chair, remain impartial and independent in order to meet the challenges of their roles.
 Throughout the year, over half of the Board was comprised of independent Non-executive Directors.
 The Board has had due regard to various matters which might affect, or appear to affect, the independence of certain Directors.
-The Board considers that other than Frits Beurskens, each of the Non-executives, the Committee scrutinised any issues relating to actual or perceived conflicts of interest.
+The Board considers that other than Frits Beurskens, each of the Non-executive Directors is independent.
+In determining the independence of the Non-executives, the Committee scrutinised any issues relating to actual or perceived conflicts of interest.